TRENDING SEARCHES

 Finding a lock or a safety tag on or around a machine in your work area should tell you that the machine is not meant to be used until otherwise communicated and the tag/lock removed by the authorized employee.
 Keeping up with the OSHA requirements, you should report any potential hazards, conditions, practices, or accidents associated with the lockout/tagout to your supervisor.

-We've got the widest collection of Safety Tags on the Internet.
+We've got the widest collection of Custom Tags on the Internet.
 CLICK for complete options.